a Tag

 rel

-: Specifies the relationship between the current page and the linked page.
+: Specifies the relationship between the current page and the linked document.
 When usingtarget="_blank"

-to indicate that the new page has no relationship with the current page
+for security purposes, indicating that the new page has no relationship to the current page.

 How to Use the a Tag

-to open external sites in a new window.
+is used to open it in a new window.

 <a href="https://example.com" target="_blank">Example Website</a>